adnguyen/adnguyen.github.io/CV/resume.md

 Career Profile
 ---------

-I am a data-driven biologist with six years of relevant experience in biostatistics in addition to five years of PhD training.
+I am a data-driven biologist with eight years of relevant experience in biostatistics in addition to five years of PhD training.
 As a statistical analyst, I worked at a non-profit in the field of regulatory toxicology, and I worked for two years as a research scientist in an academic lab applying statistical techniques to understand seasonal timing in agricultural pests.
 Currently, I am a biostatistician for the Orlando Health Cancer Institute, where I support research in clinical quality and in clinical trials.
 The culmination of my experiences has led me to be skilled in constructing narratives from data to address real world problems.

 My go-to tool is R (RStudio), where I have the most experience in data wrangling (cleaning, parsing, transforming), data analysis, simulations, and data visualization.